aliawa/packetcraft/README.txt

 Commands
 ----------------------------------------------------------------------
+- connect:
+    flow: ...
+    peer_flow: ...
+    do tcp-handshake between the two given flows.
+The initiating flow must have dst and dport specified.
+    This command has no effect when the two flows are udp, so it can be safely used with udp scenarios

 - recv:
     Add a recv action even if no data needs to be extracted to update the ACK counter